The Psychology of Opening Something Beautiful

 When you elevate the unboxing, you’re not just giving them things—you’re showing them who you are.

 This is your chance to turn a passive attendee into an engaged advocate.
-A killer welcome kit gets posted, talked about, and remembered.
+A killer welcome kit gets posted, shared, praised, and remembered.

 Here’s What Kills the Vibe (and What Fixes It)